full-path/ridesheet/src/privacy.md

 ## Disclaimer

-This privacy policy applies to RideSheet itself.
+This privacy policy applies to the official RideSheet project maintained by Full Path LLC.
 If you modify the code or create a derivative work, you are responsible for your own privacy policy.

 ---